 Children’s Literature Recommendations:

-Studying children’s literature classics is essential, however, aspiring children’s writers should also strive to study titles that have been published in the past two years.
+Studying children’s literature classics is essential, however, aspiring children’s writers should also strive to study titles that have been published in the past two-three years.
 This will give you a good feel for what is being accepted and published in the current children’s book market.
 Also, try to read at least 30-50 titles in the genre you are interested in writing in.
 I’ve listed books below that have inspired me, from classics to contemporary.
 Isn’t it fun to read what you love?

 Picture Books/Early Readers